 Remove the four screws holding the burner head onto the burner assembly.

 The burner head can now be detached by disconnecting the impulse tube and the burner head wiring.

-Detach the two screws holding the front of the gas valve.
+The two screws retaining the gas valve can then be removed.